plast-lab/doop/README.md

 ### Java Enterprise Application Analysis using JackEE

-You can select to run an JavaEE-specific analysis on a Java Enterprise application by providing the `--open-programs jackee` option.
+You can select to run a JavaEE-specific analysis on a Java Enterprise application by providing the `--open-programs jackee` option.
 A JavaEE analysis selects entry-points to the application based on the JavaEE specification and the web application framework used by the application.
 JackEE discovers entry points in a semi-automatic manner using a JavaEE-specific generalized vocabulary.
 JackEE's rules can easily be extended by using this vocabulary.
 JackEE is only available for Soufflé.

-Currently supported web frameworks: Spring, Struts2, JAX-RS REST API, JavaEE Servlets and Enterprise Java Beans.
+Currently supported web frameworks: Spring, Struts2, JAX-RS REST API, JavaEE Servlets, and Enterprise Java Beans.

 ```bash
 ./doop -i ../doop-benchmarks/javaee-benchmarks/WebGoat.war -a context-insensitive --open-programs jackee